Find out how to juggle your projects and your funds without a single worry.

-Here are six important money management tips for those who have just ventured out into the world of freelancing.
+However, if you sometimes find it tough to pay your bills on time or are frequently worried about when the next project will come, you’ve got to learn better money management skills.
+Here are six important money management tips for those who have just ventured out into the world of freelancing, like you:

 Reviewing your monthly income is the key point here.
-Without a clear idea of what would be coming your way, you cannot plan your budget as well as savings.
+Without a clear idea of what would be coming your way, you cannot plan your budget or savings.

-2. Need of separate accounts to stay organized: Just like office goers having a salary account, a freelancer should have a dedicated account to receive his remuneration.
-Mixing up personal funds and work related funds is a sure shot recipe for financial confusion.
+2. Need of separate accounts to stay organized: Just like office-goers have a salary account, a freelancer should have a dedicated account to receive his remuneration.
+Mixing up personal funds and work-related funds is a sure-shot recipe for financial confusion.
 You may also fail to review where you are standing financially.

-Recessions, poor market and your client’s change of fortune, can all affect your income.
-So always keep aside a reserve fund, preferably from your first few payments, to have a backup in place.
+Recession, poor markets and your client’s change of fortune can all affect your income.
+So always keep aside a reserve fund, preferably from your first few payments, as a backup.

 5. Managing bill payments: Your irregular income stream cannot be an excuse for late bill payments.
 This is because late payments can wreck your financial life with a poor credit score.
-So, have a clear idea about your bill dates, be it the credit card, telephone bill or loan EMIs.
+So, have a clear idea about your bill dates, be it your Credit Card dues, telephone bill or loan EMIs.

-One time investments like ULIPs can be planned when you get some big payments.
-Having a clear idea about the places from where the income comes, the temporary one-time assignments and the long term ones, will help you for a long term plan.
+One-time investments, like ULIPs, can be planned when you get some big payments.
+Having a clear idea about the places from where the income comes, the temporary one-time assignments or the long-term ones, will help you plan your finances for the long term.

 YOU MAY ALSO WANT TO: Make sure your investments are doing their thing while you’re at it – SIP Calculator